Pop quiz! Which one of these do home sellers find most stressful?

 Speaking of first impressions.

-Your curb appeal is the first thing a buyer will see when they pull up to your home.
+It’s the first thing a buyer will see when they pull up to your home.

 Remember when I said a buyer’s emotion will influence their decision?